Nuclear Regulatory Commission.

 (d) Transportation of Radioactive Material.
 Oklahoma has adopted the NRC regulations in 10 CFR Part 71 by reference.
 Part 71 contains the requirements licensees must follow when preparing packages containing radioactive material for transport.
-Part 71 also contains requirements related to the licensing of packaging for use in Start Printed Page 36172transporting radioactive materials.
+Part 71 also contains requirements related to the licensing of packaging for use in transporting radioactive materials.
 Oklahoma will not attempt to enforce portions of the regulation related to activities, such as approving packaging designs, which are reserved to NRC.

 (f) Evaluation of License Applications.
 Oklahoma has adopted, by reference, the NRC regulations that specify the requirements which a person must meet in order to get a license to possess or use radioactive materials.
 Oklahoma has also developed a licensing procedure manual, along with the accompanying regulatory guides, which are adapted from similar NRC documents and contain guidance for the program staff when evaluating license applications.